AB7zz/Tujjari/README.md

 9. User can edit his/her account details
 10. User can view the Advertiser's location details, phone number, etc.

+# NOTE
-NOTE:- Name the database 'tujjari' and import the mysql code inside tujjari folder in your localhost/phpmyadmin to create all the tables.
+Name the database 'tujjari' and import the mysql code inside tujjari folder in your localhost/phpmyadmin to create all the tables.